 Tilbury Fort

-Exceptionally well preserved, it is a highly evocative example of the geometric ‘bastion’ type of fortification developed in the C17.
-Military use ceased after WWII, and now the fort is maintained and opened to the public by English Heritage.
+Exceptionally well preserved, it is a highly evocative example of the geometric ‘bastion’ type of fortification developed in the seventeenth century.
+Military use ceased after the Second World War, and now the fort is maintained and opened to the public by English Heritage.

-Our conservation plan brings together fragmentary previous studies with new investigation and consultation, making extensive use of maps, drawings and diagrams to set out a comprehensive understanding of significance and a framework for its management.
-Special emphasis is given to the setting of the Fort, which is sensitive to the expansion of the adjacent Tilbury Docks.
+Our conservation plan brought together fragmentary previous studies with new investigation and consultation, making extensive use of maps, drawings and diagrams to set out a comprehensive understanding of significance and a framework for its management.
+The Plan identified five management priorities: establishing a strong vision for the site’s future; enhancing its setting; resolving access and circulation issues (notably bridge closures over the Inner Moat); improving interpretation and presentation; and addressing urgent conservation needs.

 Client: English Heritage